United Church of Christ Office of Public Policy and Advocacy Logo

 Turning away people in desperate need is not consistent with our faith.
 Nor is it right for our nation to fuel the very instability abroad that drives people to flee in the first place.
 The current budget reconciliation bill strips funding from SNAP and Medicaid for refugees while redirecting those resources toward detention and deportation efforts.
 Meanwhile, the administration has suspended the refugee resettlement program and canceled thousands of already-scheduled flights for people awaiting resettlement.

-Urge the President to restart the refugee resettlement program and support the bipartisan U.S. Refugee Admissions Program (USRAP) and the Coordinator for Afghan Relocation Efforts (CARE).
+In light of this decision to abandon those fleeing persecution and danger, we are urging the President to restart the refugee resettlement program and support the bipartisan U.S. Refugee Admissions Program (USRAP) and the Coordinator for Afghan Relocation Efforts (CARE).
+We are also asking Senators to pass S. 4814, which would designate Haiti as a TPS country and allow Haitians to stay in the U.S.

 Subject